6 Accelerating Applications

 6.2.2.2 Conditional Generation Validation

 Beyond establishing the general validity of generated molecules, evaluation methods can assess both their novelty relative to training data and their ability to meet specific design goals.
 For inverse design tasks, such as optimizing binding affinity or solubility, the de novo molecule generation benchmark GuacaMol differentiates between distribution-learning (e.g., generating diverse, valid molecules) and goal-directed optimization (e.g., rediscovering known drugs or meeting multi-objective constraints) [Brown et al. (2019)].
 In the materials paradigm, frameworks such as MatBench Discovery evaluate analogous challenges such as stability, electronic properties, and synthesizability, but adapt metrics to periodic systems, such as energy above hull or band gap prediction accuracy[Riebesell et al. (2025)].
-Recently, they introduced the “discovery acceleration factor”, which quantifies how effective a model is at finding stable structures relative to a random baseline.

 6.3 Retrosynthesis

-6.4 LLMs as Optimizers
+6.4 GPMs as Optimizers

 Figure 6.4: Overview of the iterative optimization loop that mirrors the structure of the optimization section.
-The blue boxes contain the different roles that the llms play in the loop, and which are described in the main text.
+The blue boxes contain the different roles that the LLMs play in the loop, and which are described in the main text.
 References in which the use of LLMs for that step are detailed inside the small boxes inside each of the components of the loop.
 The example shown is about obtaining molecules with high logP.

 Current LLM applications in chemistry optimization vary in scope and methodology.
 Many studies integrate LLMs into BO frameworks, where models guide experimental design by predicting promising candidates [Ranković and Schwaller (2023)].
 Others employ genetic algorithm (GA)s or hybrid strategies that combine LLM-generated hypotheses with computational screening [Cissé et al. (2025)].